Ray Ison

-Raymond L. Ison (born 3 July 1952, Bathurst, NSW, Australia) is an Australian-British cybernetician, systems scholar/scientist, and Professor of Systems at the Open University in the UK.
-He is currently President of the International Federation for Systems Research (IFSR).
+Raymond L. Ison (born 3 July 1952, Bathurst, NSW, Australia) is an Australian-British cybernetician, systems scholar/scientist, and Professor emeritus of Systems at the Open University in the UK.
+He is also the former President of the International Federation for Systems Research (IFSR), from 2018-2026.
 He was also Professor Systems for Sustainability at Monash University, and fellow at the Centre for Policy Development, and President of the International Society for the Systems Sciences in the year 2014-15.
 He is known for his work on systems praxeology within rural development, sustainable management, systemic governance and the design and enactment of learning systems.

 David Russell, a psychotherapist and psychodynamic psychologist in private practice in Sydney and Blackheath, NSW, Australia, about Ray Ison: "All of Ison's professional work has been driven by a passion to maintain a flourishing and highly interactive life-world.
 His writings and research have given voice to this passion by consistently exemplifying an epistemology of action: How we know what we know; how this knowledge shapes ongoing experience; and how this experience is found to be satisfying or dissatisfying.
 His approach has been to focus on relationships and the networks in which they are embedded, namely, the systems."